Plant science at the dinner table: apples

 - Michigan is the third largest producer of apples in the United States.

-- There are more than 11.3 million apple trees covering 35,500 acres of Michigan farm land.
+- There are more than 14.9 million apple trees covering 34,500 acres of Michigan farmland.

 - More than 16 varieties of apples are grown in Michigan.

-- Paula Red, an early season apple, was discovered in Sparta, Michigan.
-This is my favorite apple for both eating fresh and cooking.
+- Paula Red, an early season apple, was discovered in Sparta, Mich.
+This is a great apple for both eating fresh and cooking.

-- Jonagold was discovered in Europe, but tastes sweeter and grows better in Michigan because of our cool climate.
+- Jonagold was discovered in Europe but tastes sweeter and grows better in Michigan because of the cool climate.

 Here are a few healthy facts about apples:

 - Apples are very rich in fiber.
-A single medium-sized apple contains about 4 grams of fiber, about 17 percent of the recommended daily intake.
+A single medium-sized apple contains about four grams of fiber, about 17% of one’s recommended daily intake.

-- Some of their fiber content is made up of insoluble and soluble fibers called pectin.
+- Some of an apple’s fiber content is made up of insoluble and soluble fibers called pectin.

 - The fiber in apples moderates blood sugar levels and is good for the colon.

 - Apples are not particularly rich in vitamins and minerals.
-However, they contain decent amounts of vitamin C and potassium.
+However, they contain both vitamin C and potassium.

 - Apples are a good source of several antioxidants, including quercetin, catechin and chlorogenic acid.
 These plant compounds are responsible for many of the health benefits of apples.